elenafayethomas/self-growth/docs/tools.md

 To get all remote branches, run `git branch -r`.
 To then prune all branches without a remote, run `git remote prune origin`.

-There is a [script](../scripts/git-prune.sh) to do remove local branches that were created from remote branches in the scripts folder.
+There is a [script](../scripts/git-prune.sh) to remove local branches that were created from remote branches in the scripts folder.
 This is a bit more specific in its use case.

 ## AWS Lambda